Ardakacd/comprehensive-app/README.md

 # Information

 -You can login, register, add products, edit products, get products by paging or filtering etc. <br/>
--In api side node and express is used. <br/>
+-In api side node and express are used. <br/>
 -In client side Nextjs and Redux is used.
-Also for styling material ui is used.<br/>
+Also for styling material ui are used.<br/>

 # Running Instructions